 The Corporation has earned a 51% interest in and has the right to earn a 100% interest in each of the Aurex Property and McQuesten Property.
-The original Aurex and McQuesten gold properties are contiguous, comprising 8,230 hectares and 1,000 hectares and are both highly prospective for intrusive-related gold mineralization, and include areas of historic gold production (lode and placer), in the prolific Mayo Mining District, Yukon Territory.
+The original Aurex and McQuesten gold properties are contiguous, comprising 8,230 hectares and approximately 1,000 hectares and are both highly prospective for intrusive-related gold mineralization, and include areas of historic gold production (lode and placer), in the prolific Mayo Mining District, Yukon Territory.
 The Company has staked additional 100% owned claims around the original properties and has brought the AurMac project up to approximately 173 square kilometres in size.

-A NI 43-101 technical report for the AurMac Project was prepared by Marc Jutras of Ginto Consulting Inc. and filed on SEDAR on July 7, 2020.
-This has been superseded by a new Resource Estimated from May 13, 2022.
-Please see the "Subsequent Event" section at the end of this document for further information on the updated four (4) million ounce resource estimate.
+On May 17, 2022, a new four million ounce resource update was reported for the AurMac Project and a supporting NI 43-101 technical report was prepared by Marc Jutras of Ginto Consulting Inc. and filed on SEDAR on June 29, 2022.